devangtomar/gcp-ace/README.md

 **Cloud functions :**

    Serverless.
 FaaS.
-You won't see the apps unlikek app engine
+You won't see the apps unlike app engine

    Event driven